 Supporting a charity can be really personal choice, so we give you three options.
 Upon checkout, you can choose which of the three charities your contribution will go to.
 We understand you might feel more aligned to support one particular cause which is why we’ve left the decision up to you.
-Make sure you check back every fortnight as we drop a new collection every second Monday evening.
+Make sure you check back monthly, as we drop a new collection on the third Thursday of the month.

 Every purchase you make at Worn for Good not only helps support a circular economy, but also directly impacts the lives of vulnerable people in need, and the health of our planet.